icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/using-icerpc-with-ice.md

 }
 ```

-Whereas with the .ice syntax, a proxy or class parameter/field is always optional.
+With the `.ice` Slice syntax, you can't make this distinction: a proxy or class parameter/field is always optional.

 ## Limitations